-The amount of the grant is R 1600.00 per month For up-to-date information on grant amounts which change on an annual basis, see the following website:
+The amount of the grant is R1 860.00 per month.
+For up-to-date information on grant amounts which change on an annual basis, see the following websites:

 The person receiving the grant is responsible for ensuring that the child is fed, clothed, receives care and stimulation as well as access to health services.

 Who can apply for a Care Dependency Grant?

 In order to apply for a Care Dependency Grant, the parents, primary care giver, or foster parents and the child must be: